top of page

 Symphony Orchestra

-Built in shallow regions of wetlands, chinampas are frameworks of logs and branches covered in mud and leaf litter, surrounded by a fence of branches and allowed to sink to the bottom, delineating an area filled with soil and compost.
-This farming system ensures a constant water supply and soil fertility, allowing for sustainable agriculture that fueled the development of the Mexica capital, the colonial capital, and continues to be productive for present-day Mexico City.
+Built in shallow wetland areas, chinampas are structures of logs and branches covered with mud and leaf litter, surrounded by a fence of branches that sink to the bottom, defining an area of land and compost.
+This agricultural system guarantees a constant supply of water and soil fertility, allowing for sustainable agriculture that drove the development of the Mexica capital, the colonial capital, and continues to be productive for the current Mexico City.

-Once widespread across large regions of the extinct lake system in the Valley of Mexico, chinampas survive today to the south, in the remnants of Lake Xochimilco.
-Although greatly diminished in extent and agricultural importance, it still retains the magnificence of its navigable canal system, making it one of the must-see tourist attractions for visitors to the Mexican capital.
+Formerly spread across vast regions of the extinct lake system of the Valley of Mexico, chinampas survive today in the south, in the remnants of Lake Xochimilco.
+Although their extent and agricultural importance have decreased considerably, they still retain the magnificence of their navigable canal system, making them one of the essential tourist attractions for those visiting the Mexican capital.

-Quetzalcoatl, the divine feathered serpent, turned into an emerald green quetzal to root its claws into the lake bed and support the sky with the plumage of its tail.
-Over the water's reflection in the canals, it projected its foliage into the depths, sustaining balance with the underworld.
+Quetzalcoatl, the divine feathered serpent, transformed into an emerald green quetzal to sink his claws into the lakebed and support the sky with his tail feathers.
+Above the reflection of the water in the canals, he projected his foliage into the depths, maintaining balance with the underworld.

-Ahuejotes are water willows endemic to the Valley of Mexico, which play a crucial role in chinampa construction.
-Planted around the perimeter, they root themselves to the lake bed with their strong roots, consolidating the cane fence in place.
+Ahuejotes are water willows endemic to the Valley of Mexico, which play a crucial role in the construction of chinampas.
+Planted around the perimeter, they take root in the lakebed with their strong roots, consolidating the reed fence.

-At the beginning of time, a pair of gods sacrificed themselves to bring forth light, becoming the sun and the moon.
-However, more divine sacrifices were needed for the stars to be able to traverse the sky.
-The god of wind, in charge of the immolations, searched everywhere for the dog god Xolotl, who transformed into an axolotl to avoid being recognized and hid deep within the wetlands.
+In the beginning of time, two gods sacrificed themselves to bring light, becoming the sun and the moon.
+However, more divine sacrifices were needed for the stars to traverse the sky.
+The wind god, in charge of the immolations, searched everywhere for the dog god Xólotl, who transformed into an axolotl to avoid being recognized and hid in the depths of the wetlands.

-The Mexican axolotl is an amphibian endemic to the lake area of Xochimilco, whose Nahuatl name means "water monster."
-Related to salamanders, it does not complete its transition from larval to adult state, retaining its ability to regenerate limbs and vital organs.
-It is because of this ability that it was considered a god by the Mexica and was consumed by the Mexicans until it was on the brink of extinction.
+The Mexican axolotl is an amphibian endemic to the lacustrine zone of Xochimilco, whose Nahuatl name means "water monster."
+Related to salamanders, it does not complete its transition from larva to adult, retaining its ability to regenerate limbs and vital organs.
+Due to this ability, the Mexica considered it a god and consumed it until it was on the verge of extinction.

-Don Julián Santana found a drowned girl among the lilies in his chinampa.
-Shortly after, he began hanging dolls from the branches of the ahuejotes, seeking to appease the spirit of the deceased girl, who haunted him at night and tormented him in his dreams.
-Over the years, the number of dolls grew, as did the interest of the curious to see the eerie landscape, which became one of the most visited places in the chinampa area of Lake Xochimilco.
+Don Julián Santana found a drowned girl among the lilies of his chinampa.
+Shortly after, he began hanging dolls on the branches of the ahuejotes, seeking to appease the spirit of the deceased girl, who pursued him at night and tormented him in his dreams.
+Over the years, the number of dolls increased, as did the interest of curious onlookers to contemplate the disturbing landscape, which became one of the most visited places in the chinampa area of Lake Xochimilco.

 PERFORMANCES